BannyStone/Video_Classification_PyTorch/README.md

 ln -s $YOUR_KINETICS400_DATASET_VAL_DIR$ RGB_val
 ```
 Note that:
+- Our Kinetics-400 has 240439 training videos and 19796 validation videos.
 - In train and validation lists for all datasets, each line represents one video where the first element is the video frame directory, the second element is the number of frames and the third element is the index of class.
 Please prepare your own list accordingly because different video parsing method may lead to different frame numbers.
 - This code can read the image files in each video frame folder according to the image template argument *image_tmpl*, such as *image_{:06d}.jpg*.